 GCP Vs. AWS: Compute Pricing Comparison

-AWS provides 14 compute services that cover instances/virtual machines, containers, edge computing, serverless, and cost management.
-These services include Amazon EC2 (instances), Amazon EKS (Kubernetes containers), and AWS Lambda (serverless).
+AWS provides 14 compute services, including Amazon EC2 (instances), Amazon EKS (Kubernetes containers), and AWS Lambda (serverless).
+These services cover instances/virtual machines, containers, edge computing, serverless, and cost management.

 Pricing for each AWS compute service varies.
-For example, Amazon EC2 pricing is pay-as-you-go (On-Demand) with the option to get discounts if you use RIs, Savings Plans (which are 1- or 3-year contracts), or Spot instances.
+For example, Amazon EC2 pricing is pay-as-you-go (On-Demand) with the option to get discounts if you use RIs, Savings Plans (which are one- or three-year contracts), or Spot instances.

 However, Google Cloud does tend to offer more flexible discount programs (the ability to convert VMs during a commitment period without losing as much discount as AWS’s Convertible instances).